Meet the Board.

 Sally is a gender equality and social inclusion consultant with expertise in conducting research and evaluation to generate evidence on sensitive issues and to capture impact in relation to complex social change.
 Working both internationally and in the UK, Sally’s work has primarily focused on gender inequality, but also on other forms of marginalisation and exclusion.
 Her expertise is primarily in qualitative methods of data collection and analysis and is particularly passionate about research ethics.
 Sally has extensive knowledge of DFID’s policies and practices having provided long-term cover as a Social Development Adviser in DFID’s former central research department, a Gender Adviser in DFID’s former Equity and Rights Team and as DFID’s joint lead on Violence Against Women and Girls.
 She is currently a Senior Social Development Advisor on DFID’s £350 million Girls’ Education Challenge Fund where she works with a range of NGOs and private sector partners.
 Her international development career began in India and she has since worked in Africa, Asia, the Caribbean and Eastern Europe.

 Jillian has over twenty years of experience in policy strategy and operations in international development in Africa and Asia.
-She has worked in leadership, management and advisory roles with a focus on poverty, development and human rights, especially child development, gender equity and disability rights.
-Jillian played a part in unleashing the girl effect movement in Ethiopia and has held a number of roles with the UK’s Department for International Development, following an early career with NGOs.
-She currently lives in China, where she works with the government on child poverty and social policy reform for children.
+She has worked in leadership, management and advisory roles with a focus on poverty, development and human rights, especially child development, gender equity and disability rights with the UK Department for International Development, Girl Effect and UNICEF.
+Jillian is currently ActionAid UK’s Director of Policy, Advocacy and Programmes.

 David is Chief Executive of the policy and research agency Equality Challenge Unit.
 He was a practicing solicitor for 21 years; latterly as Director of Legal Policy at the Equality and Human Rights Commission of Great Britain and before that as a Partner at and founder of the department of Education, Equality and Disability Law at Levenes Solicitors.
 He is a member of the Advisory Group of the Office for Fair Access, an equality adviser to the English FA Premier League and an independent panel member for The Equality Standard for Professional Football Clubs.